Team6479/Robot2017/README.md

 # Robot2017
-Our code for our robot for the 2017 season
+Our code for our robot for the 2017 season.
 <br /><br />
 When adding to code, comment everything.
 Beacuse there are many programs coding on this, it is easier on everyone if you comment
 <br /><br />